Until the Night: Music and lyrics

 The lyrics describe a romance where the couple has to separate each morning so each can go to work.
-They are insecure about the relationship, but when they get back together in the evening everything is ok.
+They are insecure about the relationship, but when they get back together in the evening everything is okay.

 Reception

 Ultimate Classic Rock critic Dave Lifton rated "Until the Night" as Joel's 6th best love song, describing it as "an homage to the sweeping urban romanticism of Phil Spector's work with the Righteous Brothers."
 Pop culture historian Andrew Ross described "Until the Night" as a "schlock masterpiece."
 Rolling Stone critic Stephen Holden described "Until the Night" as "the formal piece de resistance of an album that, though far from great, boasts much of the color and excitement of a really good New York street fair."
 Billboard critic Melinda Newman called it an example of Joel "at his most tender and romantic."
 Allmusic critic Stephen Thomas Erlewine said that "Until the Night" is among Joel's best songs.